Progress MS-15 arrives at ISS

 Still, even after the seemingly smooth docking, the cosmonauts reported a signal on their monitors "Uvod TGK", which can be translated as the "the spacecraft back away."
 The command is usually associated with an abort in the berthing attempt.
 Fortunately, in this case, the UVD TGK mode was apparently triggered by a premature deactivation of the TORU remote-control system by the crew after the successful docking and it had no effect.

 On July 24, 2020, Roskosmos publicly admitted that the anomaly during docking had been under investigation, but did not say whether any safety guideliness had been violated during the final approach of Progress MS-15 to the ISS.
+According to unofficial sources, protective elements of the Kurs antenna were damaged by the separating payload fairing during the ascent of the vehicle to orbit.

 The core stage of the Soyuz-2-1a rocket is unloaded in Baikonur at the end of April 2020.
 Click to enlarge.
 Credit: Roskosmos